Here’s a rundown of answers to questions that providers, staff, and others have asked about background checks.

 The State Police or FBI sometimes reject a person’s fingerprints, usually because the prints weren’t clear.
-We will send you a notice explaining why your fingerprints were rejected and include information about what to do next.
+We will send you a notice that your fingerprints were rejected and include information about what to do next.

 What happens if I have a criminal or DCF record?

 Remember that not all crimes affect your eligibility to provide care to children.
 But if the background check turns up a problem — like a history of disqualifying crimes or a record of child abuse or neglect — you will need to send us more information within 30 days.

 We will review all of your information and make a final decision about whether you are eligible to work as a child care provider, or not.